 New York Mets vs Los Angeles Dodgers Odds, Spread, and Totals

-The New York Mets will face the Los Angeles Dodgers at 10:10 p.m.
-EST on Monday in a battle of the two National League teams with the best odds to win the…
+The New York Mets will attempt to derail a six-game losing streak when they face the Los Angeles Dodgers at 10:10 p.m.
+EST on Tuesday.
+It is still extremely early…

-The New York Mets will face the Los Angeles Dodgers at 10:10 p.m.
-EST on Monday in a battle of the two National League teams with the best odds to win the World Series.
-The Mets have received those odds in spite of a brutal stretch of recent play that saw them drop a series to the Arizona Diamondbacks before being swept by the Athletics, pushing the losing streak to five games.
-Los Angeles has not struggled in the same way, earning a league-best 11-4 record so far.
+The New York Mets will attempt to derail a six-game losing streak when they face the Los Angeles Dodgers at 10:10 p.m.
+EST on Tuesday.
+It is still extremely early in the season, but things already look grim in Queens, with the Mets struggling to find any sort of consistency at the plate while the pitching fails to compensate for the lineup's failures.
+The Dodgers have been the exact opposite, firing on all cylinders to win three of their last four games.
+Another win on Tuesday would seal a fourth straight series victory for Los Angeles.

-If New York's turnaround is going to stem from its pitching, the team might have to wait for another game.
-Starter Drew Peterson is set to take the hill, carrying his 6.14 ERA and 1.84 WHIP with him.
-Both the Diamondbacks and the San Francisco Giants put up five runs against the lefty, and now he has a date with the best offense in baseball.
-Unfortunately, a significant amount of run support is unlikely to come through here, as the Mets have scored two or fewer runs in four of their last five games.
-Peterson will need to pitch his best game of the season if New York is to make this a competitive ball game.
+Standing in the way of that victory is New York starter Nolan McLean.
+The youngster has lived up to the high expectations placed upon him during the preseason, posting a 2.70 ERA and a 0.84 WHIP over three starts.
+A performance worthy of those statistics against the best offense in the league would go a long way in establishing McLean as one of the premier young arms in baseball.
+Unfortunately, run support has been scarce for all Mets pitchers since the injury to star left fielder Juan Soto.
+With little production from shortstop Francisco Lindor and third baseman Bo Bichette, New York desperately needs a spark of offense from one of the lesser-known names in its lineup.

 Spread